siondawson/milestone-project-3/readme.md

 Accessible with or without logging in.
 This page displays all information available from the database for the event which the user has selected on the 'All Events' page.

+# Design

+This projects purpose is to demonstrate ability to work with a database and perform CRUD functionality.
+Therefore overall design has been kept fairly simple with the goal of facilitating CRUD functionality without complicating visual features.

+## Appearence

+### Images

+Only a single image of a well known important Cardiff venue is used.

+#CRUD - Create, Read, Update, Delete

+## Database Schema

+***Database diagram goes here***

+A straighforward database schema. of USER and EVENT.
+The user id appears in the EVENT table as a FOREIGN KEY.
+The database has been designed this way for comparing of current user id to the user_id of each event.
+In the early stages of the project design that users must not be able to update or delete events which they have created.

+### Create Functionality

+Data is captured via the use of forms.
+Standard bootsrap forms suited this purpose with layout modifed for intended purpose.

+### Read Functionality

+Data is read from the database in two ways.

+1. Cards.
+Bootstrap cards were used to present data at a glance for:
+    1. All Events: Where a user logged in or not can view shorthand information for every event listed including title, venue, date and time.
+    2. User Events: Where logged in users can view events that they have created in a manner similar to above.
+With added options for them to edit or delete the event.
+2. Event Page.
+Accessible via a link on each event on the 'All Events'.
+All available information is displayed on a single page for the spesific event user the has selected.

+### Update functionality

+Similar use of forms to 'Create 'Functionality'.
+Accessed via link in cards on the 'User Events' page.
+The 'Create Event' Form was duplicated and repurposed for update functionality.
+Existing event data is pre populated into the form ready for the user to edit.

+### Delete functionality

+Accessed via link in cards on the 'User Events' page.
+Defensive programming first opens a bootstrap modal on clicking 'delete'.
+User is warned that confriming deletion will pernamently delete the event.

+# Technologies Used

+* HTML
+  * HTML was used to complete the structure of the website
+* CSS
+  * CSS was used for custom styling on the website
+* Python
+  * This website is a python package.
+Python is used to render the website and pass data between the database (back-end) and the front-end.
+* Flask
+  * Flask was used..
+* Jquery
+  * Used primarily for datepicker and timepicker.
+* Techsini
+  * Used to create apple device mockup for readme.
+* Fontawesome
+  * Used for calendar icons and info icons on homepage.
+* Google fonts
+  * Used for project font styling.